Thursday, May 22, 2008

 So 4 hours later we were all on the road again enjoying the byways and lanes until about three miles from Abingdon when there was a tremendous bang from under my bonnet and once again I simply ground to a halt.
 When Murray tried to restart my engine it refused to turn over at all.

 While waiting for the AA to arrive, Murray had been, unsuccessfully, attempting to undo my radiator cap.
 Although he had tightened it by hand he simply could not move it.
-However, for Murray keeping a close eye on my water levelwant of anything else to do, he attempted to start my engine and it responded immediately.
+However, for

 Even with the AA man trying, they could not loosen my radiator cap.
 Eventually, the AA chap got an oil filter removal tool on the job and the cap was freed.